 Associated with the emergence of green jobs and the phasing out of brown occupations are anticipated qualitative shifts in demand, necessitating the acquisition of new competencies.
 The skills demanded by emerging green jobs encompass a blend of technical and soft skills, related to both job-specific expertise and transversal skills.
 Given the imperative to develop and utilise new technology in support of the green transition, most emerging green jobs will also necessitate strong digital competencies (Cedefop, 2023).
 Recent findings offer encouragement, suggesting that the required upskilling and retraining can predominantly occur through on-the-job learning, thereby facilitating job transitions (Bowen et al., 2018).
 Nevertheless, there will persist a need for an unskilled/low-skilled workforce, even within the green transition sector, both in the rural regions of northern Europe and other European regions (NSPA, 2022).
-As new job opportunities emerge in regions, and in some cases, migration dynamics may even be reversed.
+As new job opportunities emerge in regions hosting and fostering green industries, there is potential to curtail outmigration from rural parts of these regions, and in some cases, migration dynamics may even be reversed.
 However, this reversal may be applicable primarily to rural areas within commuting distance of these green industries; for more remote rural areas, the changes could, in fact, lead to increased outmigration (ESPON 2023).